100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 6. What is eaten in the campsite?

-7. I have dietary requirements what can I do?
+7. I have specific food requirements, what shall I do ?

 8. How are the showers?
 Is there hot water in the Campsites?